AI Deepfake Medicine: Is There a Real Doctor in the House?

 One example:

-A professor of children’s health appeared, without his knowledge, in a deepfake video promoting a menopause supplement containing everything from turmeric to Himalayan shilajit.
-AI rewrote his words, altered his mouth movements, and presented him as an enthusiastic endorser of a product he’d never heard of.
+A professor of children’s health appeared, Professor David Taylor-Robinson, without his knowledge, in a deepfake video promoting a menopause supplement.
+The so-called treatment contains everything from turmeric to Himalayan shilajit.
+AI rewrote his words, altered his mouth movements, and presented him as an enthusiastic endorser of a product he’d never heard of. ing

 When people cannot distinguish genuine medical guidance from AI-generated manipulation, the entire foundation of evidence-based medicine becomes shaky.